-At EIRMC, we deliver an aggressive approach to stroke care.
-Our team consists of neurologists, other physicians, nurses, physical and occupational therapists, speech therapists, dietitians, and respiratory therapists.
+At EIRMC, we deliver an aggressive approach to stroke care with expertise from neurologists, other physicians, nurses, physical and occupational therapists, speech therapists, dietitians, and respiratory therapists.
 Both patient and family participate in therapy planning, and each program is designed to ensure that all the necessary support services are provided.
 Our goal is the same as yours: to maximize rehabilitation and recovery in order to return each stroke patient to the fullest level of independence possible.

 Stroke survival: early intervention